Heatworks/hls-devices-mosfet-8/README.md

 ### Node-Red

-Begin by running node red, this generates the flow and settings files.
+Begin by running node red `node-red`, this generates the flow and settings files.

 Edit `~/.node-red/settings.js` and change the `flowFile` option to `flows_default.json`.